 Olympians appreciate the important interdependence between people and nature.
 We understand that a healthy natural environment is necessary to supporting healthy, resilient, and sustainable communities.
 In Olympia, opportunities abound to experience and take part in the stewardship of the natural environment.
-WeOlympians plant trees, remove invasive remove invasive plants, raise chickens, build pollinator gardenscount salmon, recycle, drive hybrid electric cars, and walk to their neighborhood store.
-Our parks and natural areas improve our mental and physical health, and are home to rare birds, native salmon, lush wetlands, and the tallest of native evergreen trees.
+WeOlympians plant trees, remove invasiveremove invasive plants, raise chickens, build pollinator gardenscount salmon, recycle, drive hybrid electric cars, and walk to their neighborhood store.
+Our pParks and natural areas improve our mental and physical health, and are home to rare birds, native salmon, lush wetlands, and the tallest of native evergreen trees.
 Connecting with the environment and protecting it for future generations is a strongly held value for Olympians.
-We recognize Commented [KF1]: Source of proposed edits: Staff, public, PRAC
+We recognize our role as land stewards and our responsibility to protect water quality, and promote clean air, restore important habitat, and uphold Tribal treaty rights.